Khalil Davis

-Khalil Davis (born August 22, 1996) is an American football defensive tackle who is a free agent.
-He played college football at Nebraska.
+Khalil Davis (born August 22, 1996) is an American former professional football defensive tackle for the Birmingham Stallions of the United Football League (UFL).
+He played college football for the Nebraska Cornhuskers.
+He was a member of the Tampa Bay Buccaneers, Indianapolis Colts, Pittsburgh Steelers, Los Angeles Rams, Houston Texans, and San Francisco 49ers.

 College career

 A four-star recruit, Davis committed to Nebraska over offers from Arkansas, Indiana, and Oregon, among other schools.
 He made 11 starts in 47 games.
 He was named the Cornhuskers' Defensive Lineman of the Year in both 2018 and 2019 seasons, after recording 11.0 sacks and 26 tackles for loss.
 He had eight sacks as a senior and led Nebraska with 45 tackles.

+Davis was also a successful thrower for the Nebraska Cornhuskers track and field team, qualifying for the 2019 NCAA Division I Outdoor Track and Field Championships in the discus throw.

 Professional career

 Tampa Bay Buccaneers

 At the NFL Combine, Davis ran the 40-yard dash in 4.75 seconds, the sixth-fastest time for a defensive lineman.
-He was selected with the 194th overall pick of the 2020 NFL Draft by the Tampa Bay Buccaneers.
+He was selected with the 194th overall pick of the 2020 NFL draft by the Tampa Bay Buccaneers.
 Davis earned a Super Bowl championship when the Buccaneers won Super Bowl LV.

 On October 2, 2021, Davis was waived by the Buccaneers.